“Can You Go Inside The Epcot Ball?”

 The general theme behind Spaceship Earth is humankind’s journey through time and the developments that have been made on the way.
 This journey is presented in the form of animatronic people and elaborate sets.

-Greek and Roman society make appearances, featuring a large scene depicting Rome and Greek scholars in a courtyard.
-Michelangelo can be seen painting the Sistine Chapel in one scene.
-Johannes Gutenberg operating his printing press in another.
+Greek and Roman society make appearances, featuring a large scene depicting Rome and Greek scholars discussing mathematics.
+Michelangelo can be seen painting the Sistine Chapel in one scene during the Renaissance.
+Johannes Gutenberg operating his printing press is in another, just to name a few.

 A gigantic computer room demonstrates just how large the first computers were.
-Driving directly through the middle of a garage, you’ll see an American man slouched over one of the first home computers.
+Driving directly through the middle of a garage, you’ll see an American man slouched over one of the first home computers, intending to represent Steve Jobs or Steve Wozniak as the most modern figures showcased in the attraction.

 When you reach the very top of the track, your vehicle will turn to face a planetarium projected on the ceiling of Spaceship Earth.
 You’ll see constellations, along with a large projection of Earth.